 At the same time, there are the other three kids who are begging for my attention to look how the crazy lady at Walmart is dressed while “dead weight” baby is about to fall and toddler is about to get run over.

 Yeah, I like to stay home.
 But, in hopes to be a better mom and go out and about more with my kidlets and be a “fun” mom, I decided to make an investment in my sanity and my kid’s happy fun time.
 I bought a side-by-side double stroller!
 It is amazing.
 It makes getting out of the house way more enjoyable for everyone.

-City Mini Double – The Best Double Stroller for Disneyland
+Baby Jogger City Mini 2 – The Best Double Stroller for Disneyland